Frankenweenie (1984 film)

-Frankenweenie is a 1984 American science fiction comedy horror featurette directed by Tim Burton and written by him and Leonard Ripps.
+Frankenweenie is a 1984 American science fiction comedy horror featurette directed by Tim Burton and written by Lenny Ripps based of an original story by Burton.
 It is both a parody of, and homage to, the 1931 film Frankenstein based on Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus.
 Burton later directed a feature-length stop-motion animated remake, released in 2012.

 Plot

 Victor Frankenstein is a young boy who creates movies starring his pet Bull Terrier Sparky.
 After Sparky is hit by a car and killed, Victor learns at school about electrical impulses in muscles and is inspired to bring his pet back to life.
 He creates elaborate machines in his attic which brings down a bolt of lightning that revives the dog.
 Victor is pleased, but one day Sparky sneaks out of the house and frightens the Frankensteins' neighbors.
 Although they do not get a clear look at Sparky, they determine that some sort of creature is dwelling in the Frankenstein home and grow suspicious of the family.
 Victor's parents discover the revived Sparky, and eventually decide to introduce him to the neighbors in order to quell their suspicions and rumors.
 However, the arranged introduction ends in chaos as the neighbors recognize Sparky as the creature and fly into a panic.

 Sparky runs away, with Victor in pursuit.
 They find themselves at an abandoned miniature golf course and hide in its flagship windmill.
 The Frankensteins' neighbors, now an angry mob, arrive on the scene, and when they attempt to use a cigarette lighter to try to see into the windmill, it is accidentally set on fire.
 Victor falls and is knocked out, but Sparky rescues him from the flames, only to be crushed by the burning windmill.
 The neighbors, realizing their error, use their cars and jumper cables to "recharge" Sparky.
 He is revived, and all celebrate.
 Sparky falls in love with a poodle whose fur bears a strong resemblance to the hairdo of the Bride of Frankenstein.